VectorForger/BFCL-BountyScreener/README.md

-# BountyScreener — Quick Start
+# BFCL BountyScreener — Setup

 Run a minimal **Submission Scorer** for the Berkeley Function‑Calling Leaderboard (BFCL).
 This service:
 - Watches for submissions